Utshav-paudel/10-data-analysis-project/README.md

 # 10-data-analysis-project
-Welcome to my GitHub repository!
-Here you will find 10 data analysis projects that showcase my skills and experience in data analytics.
+Welcome to my GitHub repository showcasing 10 data analysis projects that I have completed using pandas.
+These projects focus on analyzing data using various techniques such as statistical analysis, data cleaning and data formatting.
+While visualization is an important aspect of data analysis, the focus of these projects is mainly on the analysis itself.
+Each project contains a detailed description and documentation to help you understand the methods used and results obtained.
+Check out the code and feel free to use it as inspiration for your own data analysis projects. #dataanalysis #pandas #datascience #github.

 ![alt text](https://github.com/Utshav-paudel/10-data-analysis-project/blob/43e38a62ee8cc04632dfa27d8f13cae1d286eb06/dataset/What_is_Data_Analysis.avif)
 |Projects|